vitirover/academic_robot/README.md

 # Python example scripts

-In order to control the robot directly from you code, you wilforcesl need the Jetson Nano connected throught an USB/Ethernet adapter to our electronics JST ports.
+In order to control the robot directly from you code, you will need the Jetson Nano connected throught an USB/Ethernet adapter to our electronics JST ports.

 See [the python basic example](/examples/basic-python-protobuf.py)